simphotonics/simulated_annealing/README.md

 ![Convergence Graph](https://github.com/simphotonics/simulated_annealing/raw/main/images/convergence.gif)

 The number of inner iterations (performed while the temperature is kept constant) is also referred to as Markov chain length and is determined by a function with typedef [`MarkovChainLength`][MarkovChainLength].
-It can be adjusted by setting the simulator arguments `innerIterationsSTart` and `innerIterationsEnd`.
+It can be adjusted by setting the simulator arguments `innerIterationsStart` and `innerIterationsEnd`.
 In general, it is advisable to increase the number of inner Iterations towards the end of the annealing process in order to increase the algorithm precision.